jiaxicheng/pentaho/pdi_metadata_injection.md

-Another example using `ETL Metadata Injection` is to denormalize the data (Using `Row Denormaliser` step) and the result crosstab table can then be used to make a heat grid map, see below example:
+Another example using `ETL Metadata Injection` is to denormalize the data (Using `Row Denormaliser` step) and the resulting crosstab table can be used to make a heat grid map, see an example below:

 ![Head Grid Chart](images/pentaho_heat_grid_chart.jpg)